TatianaTylosky/launch-your-first-website/guide.md

 </footer>
 ```

-***Theory:
-The header tag now has a "class" attribute equal to "masthead".
+###### The header tag now has a "class" attribute equal to "masthead".
 The word "masthead" is nothing special.
 You could have chosen any word to be our class attribute.
-"Masthead" is commonly used for headers with big background images like this.***
+"Masthead" is commonly used for headers with big background images like this.

 3) Style your masthead text: Now in our CSS, you can link styles to specific class attributes.
 Let's start by centering the text "Hi, I'm Name!".
 In the HTML, "Hi, I'm" has the "masthead-intro" class.
 To select the "masthead-intro" class, enter this code into your CSS: